Finding a lost item using numerology might seem impossible, but has proven to be accurate and effective over time.

 28: It’s in the possession of someone else who found it and is unwilling to release it.

-29: An elderly person or a young child close to you will return it.
+29: An older person or a young child close to you will return it.

 30: Check among toys or art materials.

-31: It is near moving water not far from your house.
+31: It is near moving water, close to your house.

 32: It’s somewhere high.
 So, check your balcony or verandas.

-33: It’s near some religious artifact or the Christmas tree in your home.
+33: It’s near some religious artefact or the Christmas tree in your home.

 34: It’s close to a source of light or heat.